School Science Lessons

 See diagram Punica granatum.

-Pomegranate, Daleys Fruit Tree Nursery
+Pomegranate, Daleys Fruit Trees

 Billy buttons, (Pycnosorus globosus), drumsticks, perennial, long stem golden globe "flowers", narrow wooly grey-green leaves, long flowering, (pseudanthium of florets surrounded by bracts), popular garden plant, used for cut flowers or dried flowers, Australia, Asteraceae